-Activities : Birding, Camping, Hiking, Kayaking, Photography, Triple/Quad Cabins
+Activities : Birding, Hiking, Kayaking, Photography, Triple/Quad Cabins

-As you make your way ever closer to the white continent, numerous Polar Experts will prepare you with presentations on everything Antarctic, from wildlife to history.
+As you make your way ever closer to the White Continent, numerous polar experts will prepare you with presentations on everything Antarctic, from wildlife to history.
 Eventually, you’ll cross the Antarctic Convergence where you’ll notice a distinct drop in temperature as you enter the waters of the Antarctic Ocean.

-Those interested in Citizen Science can take part in sea bird sighting surveys, or help collect salinity samples and weather data along the way.
+Those interested in the complimentary Citizen Science program can take part in sea bird sighting surveys, or help collect salinity samples and weather data along the way.
 You’re likely to witness some spectacular sights, from icebergs to an array of seabirds and whale species.
-If you’re lucky, you may see some of them fully breach from the sea.
+If you’re lucky, you may see whales fully breach from the sea.

 As you leave this magical place and make your way north, heading again across the Antarctic Convergence and the Drake Passage, you will continue to enjoy onboard presentation series and wildlife spotting.
-Sailing back to Ushuaia through the Beagle Channel, you will celebrate the conclusion of your expedition with a special slideshow.
+Sailing back to Ushuaia through the Beagle Channel, you will celebrate the conclusion of the expedition with a special slideshow.

 Morning disembarkation lets you catch a flight to Buenos Aires or stay in Ushuaia for more sights and adventure.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance: All passengers are required to carry valid travel insurance.
 This insurance must contain medical and evacuation coverage.
 Cancellation and trip interruption insurance are strongly recommended as well.
 As any potential evacuation from Antarctica can cost up to $200,000, it is recommended that no policy carry less than this amount of coverage.
 Pre-departure forms will require information as to travel insurance carrier, policy number, and a 24 hour contact number.
 ExpeditionTrips strongly recommends that the travel insurance policy covers trip cancellation insurance, trip delay (interruption or after departure coverage), baggage and repatriation.
 ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

 Kayaking offers an opportunity to participate in the most intimate Antarctica encounters.
 Basic paddling experience is highly recommended.
 Participants should be capable of getting in and out of a kayak, doing a wet exit, and performing forward and back strokes.
 Maximum participants: 16 passengers per voyage.
 Included: kayaks (mix of tandems and singles), dry suits, paddles, personal flotation devices (PFDs), and Pogies (neoprene gloves).
 Booking in advance is highly recommended.
 Please contact ExpeditionTrips for details.